damonreeve/hyde/maximising-commercial-value.md

 ## 2. Increasing Bidstream Revenue (Constant QPS)

-If infrastructure capacity is a challenge but there is significant latent demand, then a different commercial model can be applied, where the bidstream coming in to the system is held constant while leveraging as much latent demand as possible.
+If growth is constrained by infrastructure capacity and there is significant latent demand available, then a different commercial model can be applied, where the inbound bidstream to the platform is fixed and the most relevant bidstream is passed into the system to meet the latent demand.

 <table>
 <tr><td></td><td>BASELINE</td><td>LOW </td><td>MEDIUM </td><td>HIGH </td><td>MAX </td></tr>